monish33/Continuous-Sign-Language-Recognition/README.md

 ## Getting Started
 ### Prerequisites
-What things you need to run the program:
+Things you need to run the program:
 - Python Compiler (3.7 Recommended)
 - A clone of this repository :P
 - **Easy Way:** Install all the necessary packages form pypi by using the following command: